9ao9ai9ar/stack-exchange-backup/README.md

 Download all your posts on the Stack Exchange network as Markdown files via a Python script talking to the Stack Exchange API.

+> [!IMPORTANT]
+> This software is NOT an official product of, nor is it affiliated with, endorsed by, or sponsored by,
+> Stack Exchange, Inc.

+> [!CAUTION]
+> Stack Exchange Backup is currently alpha-quality software.
+> It is intended as a backup tool for your own personal writings on the Stack Exchange network sites
+> in the form of questions and answers.
+> If you plan to publish from those backup files, which likely include contributions from other people,
+> do note that the annotated attributions may be incorrect or incomplete,
+> and you are solely responsible for the compliance with the terms of the content licenses.
+> Be sure to also read the [omissions section](#omissions) to be informed of the user contents
+> that are excluded in the backup.

 ## Showcase

 ![Program run demo](assets/demo.avif)